This topic describes how to deploy an OceanBase cluster in an x86-based CentOS Linux 7.9 system through the GUI of OceanBase Deployer (obd).

 Before you begin, make sure that the following conditions are met:

-Your server meets the software and hardware requirements.
+Your machine meets the software and hardware requirements.
 For more information, see Software and hardware requirements.

-In a production environment, you need to perform environment and configuration checks.
-For specific operations, see Check resources.
+In a production environment, you need to check the environment and configurations.

-To deploy OceanBase Database only, make sure that at least 2 vCPUs, 8 GB of memory, and 19 GB of disk space are available.
+To deploy only OceanBase Database, you need at least 2 vCPUs, 6 GB of memory, and 20 GB of disk space.
+Note that the memory limit refers to the value in the

 You can deploy OceanBase Database through the GUI of obd either online or offline.